 Tragically, people have risked their lives to cross the Mediterranean Sea by boat in search of safety and protection.
 Since 2015, some 6,657 people died or were reported missing in the Mediterranean Sea.
 Sadly, children also make this journey across the sea, many unaccompanied or separated.
 Despite harsh weather conditions, refugees and migrants continue to brave rough waters.
 With the image of a small Syrian boy lying face down on a beach in Turkey, the attention of the world has become focused on the plight of refugees.

-In Southeast Asia, Rohingya refugees from Bangladesh also cram boats, searching for a better life.
+In Southeast Asia, Rohingya refugees from Myanmar reached the border of Bangladesh, searching for a better life.
 The displaced face further difficulties in communities without clean water, adequate food, health clinics, schools, or income opportunities.

 ADRA Canada has been assisting refugees in Europe, the Middle East, South-east Asia and Africa.
 We have also partnered with World Renew to help Syrian refugees resettle in Canada.

 We invite you to join us in supporting the displaced.